Curriculum

 2 |

-Includes, Textiles, 3D Design, Graphics & Food Technology.
+Includes, Textiles, Product Technology, Graphics & Food Technology.
 Pupils rotate through a carousel structure |

 Dance |